 Wohlstetter worried that mobile, survivable ICBMs and SLBMs might not be numerous enough nor have sufficient nuclear payloads to destroy defended, mobile, or hardened targets.
 Today, the United States can hit and destroy many of Russia's military silos as can the Russians against the United States.
-That's one reason most nuclear-armed countries have removed their silobased missiles and based them on rail or road transporters, as well as rely on air or sea-delivery systems.
+That's one reason France eliminated their silo-based missiles and why North